 - Enterprise – Custom quote

-- Payment processing: Choose from Lightspeed Payments, Vantiv, Cayan, iZettle.
-Lightspeed Payments starts at 2.6% + 10 cents for in-person payments
+- Payment processing: Lightspeed Payments starts at 2.6% + 10 cents for in-person payments.

-- Quick Service mode: For bars and counter-service restaurants, Lightspeed Restaurant includes a Quick Service ordering mode.
-This mode keeps ordering and payment buttons on a single screen and creates efficient ordering.
+- Quick Service mode: For bars and counter-service restaurants, Lightspeed Restaurant includes a Quick Service ordering mode for bars and counter-service restaurants.
+This mode keeps ordering and payment buttons on a single screen, creating efficient ordering.

 - Order Ahead: You design your Order Ahead online ordering site from the Lightspeed Restaurant back-office dashboard.
 The site fully integrates with your POS; online orders appear automatically in your order stream.
 You can accept orders for in-house pickup, curbside pickup, or delivery.
-For delivery, you can use a team of in-house drivers or rely on third-party drivers.
+You can rely on third-party delivery drivers or use an in-house team (though you’ll need an integration to manage delivery routes).

 - Customer self-ordering tools: Lightspeed Restaurant users have several options for customer self-ordering.
-You can use QR codes to receive orders and payments from customer smartphones.
+You can use QR codes to receive orders and payments from customers’ smartphones.

 Square for Restaurants: Best Free iPad Restaurant POS